 To protect your family's rights, let the Plan Administrator know about any changes in the addresses of family members.
 You should also keep a copy, for your records, of any notices you send to the Plan Administrator.

-Plan contact information:
+Plan contact information

-Palomar College Attention: Human Resource Services, Benefits Specialist 1140 West Mission Road San Marcos, CA 92069
+Palomar Community College District Benefits Office.
+Veronica Sadowski, Benefits Technician, 1140 West Mission Road, San Marcos, CA 92069, benefits@palomar.edu (760)744-1150 X-3053.

-760.744.1150, ext.
-2889